 On 8 July 2010, K&S Corporation Limited acquired the Perth based Regal Transport Group ("Regal").
 Regal was formed in March 2009 with the merger of N&L Transport and Strategic Transport Services Pty Ltd. At the time of acquisition, Regal generated annual revenues of \$50 million and employed over 120 people.
-The Regal acquisition will extend the footprint achieved by the Pacific Transport acquisition to the oil, gas and resource sectors of Western Australia.

 The consideration transferred was \$41,845,000 and comprised an issue of equity instruments and cash.
 The Group issued 950,000 ordinary shares with a fair value of \$2.80 each.
-Provisional fair value of identifiable net assets is \$15,629,000.
+The provisional fair value of identifiable net assets is \$14,317,000.

-Key factors contributing to the \$26,216,000 of goodwill are the synergies existing within the acquired business and synergies expected to be achieved as a result of combining Regal Transport with Pacific Transport and the rest of the Group.
-The Regal acquisition will extend the footprint achieved by the Pacific Transport acquisition to the oil, gas and resource sectors of Western Australia.
+Key factors contributing to the \$27,528,000 of goodwill are the synergies existing within the acquired business and synergies expected to be achieved as a result of combining Regal Transport with Pacific Transport and the rest of the Group.
+The Regal acquisition will extend the footprint achieved by the Pacific Transport acquisition to the oil, gas and resources sectors of Western Australia.